jennymalmoe/BeachPlease/README.md

 ### Business Goals/Site owners goals

 The business goal of the website is to choose a destination for the next trip to the beach or to attract visitors to Skåne by showing off the beautiful beaches of Skåne.
-The website will focos on these taget groups: Users - those who is familiar with Skåne and the beaches of Skåne, those who never heard about Skåne and the beaches of Skåne, those who looks for a holiday destination, those who just happans to see the site , those who wants to contribute to add more beaches to the site.
-Target groups are both those whointentially looks for a holiday destination and those who are currios of Skåne in general.
+The website will focus on following taget groups: Users - those who are familiar with Skåne and the beaches of Skåne, those who never heard about Skåne and the beaches of Skåne, those who looks for a holiday destination, those who has an interest and wants to contribute to add more beaches to the site a user that regulary checks in to see if there are any updates (new beaches).
+Target groups are in other words: those who intentially looks for a holiday destination, those who are curious of Skåne in general and those who hasn't thought of visit Skåne at all previosly but gets inspired by the site to do that.

 ### User Goals

-Users goals of the website is to get information about the beaches of Skåne and get inspired to get there.
-Users will be able to see an inspiring website with a mobile-first approach that wakes up the users curiosity about Skåne and their beaches as a potential holiday destination.
-The site signals inspiration due to the beautiful images and is not to take to seriously, thou you can get good information about the locations, links to public transportation and more infomation about Skåne and hotels etc.
+Users goals of the website is to get inspired to visit the beaches of Skåne and information about the beaches of Skåne and get highly inspired to go there.
+Users will be able to see an inspiring, positive, easygoing-feel website with a mobile-first approach that wakes up the users curiosity about Skåne and their beaches as a potential holiday destination.
+The site signals inspiration, due to the beautiful images and soft colors is not to take to seriously, but user will be able to get good information about the locations, links to related activities like bike rentals, hotels etc.

 ## Scope

 ### User Requirements and Expectation

-* The site is designed to signal easygoing, summer, fun, inspiration, wanderlust.
+* The site is designed to signal easygoing, summer, fun times, inspiration, wanderlust.

 * To be able to select a beach and see a map with the loacation and relevant information.